zenjabba/TukkerLa/google-auth-setup-guide.md

 1. Click on "Credentials" in the sidebar
 2. Click "Create Credentials" and select "OAuth client ID"
 3. Application type: "Web application"
-4. Name: "TuckerLa Web Client"
+4. Name: "TukkerLa Web Client"
 5. Add authorized JavaScript origins:
    - For development: `http://localhost:3000` (or whichever port your frontend runs on)
    - For production: Your domain (e.g., `https://yourapp.com`)